skills/introduction-to-secret-scanning/README.md

 ## Welcome

 Plain-text credentials accidentally stored in repositories on GitHub are a common target for attackers.
 In fact, we find well over a million tokens stored on the GitHub platform each year.
 Secret scanning is a powerful tool which allows teams to identify these plain-text credentials, remove them, and create rules to prevent them from being written to GitHub in the first place.

-Secret scanning is available for free for public repositories on all plans.
-Enterprises that need secret scanning capabilities for private repositories should review [GitHub Advanced Security](https://docs.github.com/en/enterprise-cloud@latest/get-started/learning-about-github/about-github-advanced-security).
-GitHub Advanced Security allows you to use secret scanning and other security features on private and internal repositories.
+Secret scanning is available **for free for public repositories** on all plans.
+Enterprises that need secret scanning capabilities for private repositories should review [GitHub Advanced Security](https://github.com/security/advanced-security).
+Not only does it include secret scanning, it also provides advanced static analysis, composition, analysis, and enterprise tools to manage your entire AppSec pipeline and reduce your risk profile.

 - **Who is this for**: Developers, DevOps Engineers, security teams.
 - **What you'll learn**: How to identify plain-text credentials in your repository and how to prevent them from being exposed on GitHub in future pushes.